0xAX/asm/content/asm_3.md

 ;; Convert the sum to string and print it on the screen.
 int_to_str:
-	;; High part of dividend.
+	;; High part of the dividend.
 The low part is in the rax register. mov rdx, 0
 	;; Set the divisor to 10.
 	mov rbx, 10